Confident Neural Network Regression with Bootstrapped Deep Ensembles: Experimental results

-An added bonus of our method is the possibility to detect overfitting.
-Suppose we are in a situation where the networks are overfitting to the point where the noise is being fit.
-The ensemble members of standard DE, that are trained on the exact same targets, will tend to provide the same predictions when overfitting on the targets, yielding very small confidence intervals.
-The retrained ensemble members of Bootstrapped DE, on the other hand, are trained on different targets and hence will tend to provide quite different predictions from their original counterparts, leading to relatively large confidence intervals.
-With extreme overfitting, to the point that $\hat{\sigma}^2(\bm{x})$ gets close to zero, this advantage of bootstrapped DE over DE will vanish and both methods will fail to detect overfitting.
+\section{Experimental results}

-\section{Experimental Results}
+In this section, we empirically examine the quality of our confidence and prediction intervals.
+We first explain why and how we simulated data for our experiments.
+We then go through our three experiments that - 1 - show that the obtained confidence and prediction intervals have a typically better, or in some cases at least similar, coverage compared to other popular methods, - 2 - demonstrate the significant effect of random targets on the total uncertainty to underline the importance of incorporating this effect, and - 3 - show that our method is able to correctly estimate the separate variances due to random optimization and targets.

-In this section we examine the quality of the confidence and prediction intervals.
-In Subsection \ref{testingmethodology} we motivate why and how we simulated data for our experiments.
-We explain both our experimental setup and our training procedures of our four experiments in Subsection \ref{setup} and give the results in Subsection \ref{results}.
+In the appendix we provide additional experimental results.
+Specifically, we also test the effect of differently distributed noise, a different simulation method, and different retraining fractions.
+We observe that our method works well for a variety of datasets using retraining fractions between 0.2 and 0.4, meaning that we do not need to tune it and can simply pick a default value.

-\subsection{Simulating Data}
+\subsection{Simulating data}

-Since we want to compare confidence intervals, it is necessary to know the true function values.
-A simple toy experiment, however, may not be representative for a real-world scenario.
-To overcome this we set up simulations based on the benchmark data sets used in \citet{hernandez2015probabilistic} using \cref{alg: simulationalgo}.
-We take a data set, for instance Boston Housing, and train a random forest to predict $y$ given $\bm{x}$.
-We use this model as the true function $f(\bm{x})$.
+In order to compare confidence intervals, it is necessary to know the true function values.
+A simple toy experiment would meet this requirement but is likely not representative for a real-world scenario.
+To overcome this, we created simulations based on the regression benchmark data sets used in \citet{hernandez2015probabilistic}.
+These data sets were also used in other works on uncertainty estimation \citep{gal2016dropout,lakshminarayanan2017simple,mancini2020prediction,liu2016stein,salimbeni2017doubly, khosravi2011comprehensive, pearce2020uncertainty, su2018tight} and have become the standard benchmark data sets for regression uncertainty quantification.
+We take one of these real-world data sets, for instance Boston Housing, and train a random forest to predict $y$ given $\bm{x}$, and we use this model as the true function $f(\bm{x})$.
 We then train a second forest to predict the residuals squared $(y - f(\bm{x}))^{2}$ and use this forest as the true variance $\sigma^{2}(\bm{x})$.
-Using this $f(\bm{x})$ and $\sigma^{2}(\bm{x})$ we simulate new data points from a $\N{f(\bm{x})}{\sigma^{2}(\bm{x})}$ distribution.
+Using these $f(\bm{x})$ and $\sigma^{2}(\bm{x})$, we can simulate new targets from a $\N{f(\bm{x})}{\sigma^{2}(\bm{x})}$ distribution.
+We used random forests with 100 trees and a max depth of 3.
+The simulating procedure is summarized in Algorithm \ref{alg: simulationalgo}.